Based on fibroblast growth factor 2 (FGF2, bFGF)

 • Suitable for cultured meat applications – possibility of reformulation according to the customer’s specs

-• Available in both bovine/porcine form, fish forms (salmon, eel and tuna/grouper) and human form
+• Available in bovine/porcine form and fish forms (salmon, eel and tuna/grouper)

 • Option of supply/collaboration/license agreements